-Now that your files, Organization, and team members are set up, you’re ready to try out the Abstract design workflow: Branch, Commit, Review, and Merge.
+Now that your files, Organization, and team members are set up, you’re ready to try out the Abstract Branches design workflow: branch, commit, review, and merge.

-If you watched the Test Drive YouTube playlist, you’ll understand that in order to edit a design file in Abstract, you’ll first need to create a Branch.
+If you watched the Test Drive YouTube playlist, you’ll understand that in order to edit a design file in Abstract Branches, you’ll first need to create a branch.
 Do that, and then open your file in Sketch to edit.

 Got sign off from all trial participants?
-Merge your changes to Master.
+Merge your changes to Main.

-When you actually use Abstract with your team, you’ll have designers, engineers, stakeholders, UX writers, and more interacting within Abstract.
+When you actually use Abstract Branches with your team, you’ll have designers, engineers, stakeholders, UX writers, and more interacting within Abstract Branches.
 Task each of your trial participants with acting out one of these scenarios.

 ✔ Designs are done, but copy needs some ❤️.
 Pretend you @mention your copywriter in a comment on the layer detail to get their input.

-The thing about Abstract is that it’s made for collaboration.
+The thing about Abstract Branches is that it’s made for collaboration.
 Nothing ever gets overwritten.
 There’s almost always a restore option (just be careful about deleting ❌).
-And you’re notified anytime one of your teammates impacts your work (by updating a Library file or updating Master by merging).
+And you’re notified anytime one of your teammates impacts your work (by updating a Library file or updating Main by merging).

-Try out some messy situations in Abstract, and see just how anxiety-free collaboration can be:
+Try out some messy situations in Abstract Branches, and see just how anxiety-free collaboration can be:

 ✔ If you like the direction your teammate is going, you can create a child Branch off of their Branch and riff off of their ideas.